jeffjl74/ACT_Notes/README.md

 The plugin provides several options for receiving shared notes when the receiving player already has a note for that zone or mob.

 ![append](images/incoming.png)

-* The incoming note can be appended to the existing note.
+* **Append**: The incoming note will be appended to the existing note.
-* The incoming note can replace the existing note.
+* **Replace**: The incoming note will replace the existing note.
-* The plugin can prompt for whether to append to or replace the existing note, or ignore the incoming note.
+* **Ask**: The plugin will prompt for whether to append, replace, or ignore the incoming note.
-* The existing note can replace the incoming note if the sender is on the receiver's whitelist.
+* **Accept**: The existing note will replace the incoming note if the sender is on the receiver's whitelist.
   * The note is appended if the sender is not whitelisted.
   * This option is not present if the user's whitelist is empty.